Alex Behring: Personal life

 Behring lives in Greenwich, Connecticut.
-He is married to Danielle Behring of Curitiba, Brazil.
-He is a co-founder of The Behring Foundation, a nonprofit family foundation headquartered in Brazil, with a stated focus on empowering talented youth and driving social development through various initiatives.
+He is married to Daniele Behring of Curitiba, Brazil.
+He is a co-founder of The Behring Foundation, a nonprofit family foundation headquartered in Brazil that focuses on computer science education and technology entrepreneurship.
+The Foundation provides scholarships for Brazilian students at international institutions including MIT, Harvard and Carnegie Mellon.
+In 2024, the Foundation donated R$ 35 million to PUC-Rio to establish and Artificial Intelligence Institute, the largest private donation in the university history.

 Behring has been included among "The 20 Most Notable Harvard Alumni in the Business World" in recognition of his accomplishments and is a member of the board of dean's advisors at Harvard Business School.